 Many of the letters Nichiren Daishonin wrote to his believers begin with expressions of gratitude for their sincere offerings.
-He praises them for their support of his activities to teach and propagate the humanistic teachings of Buddhism, which enable all people to attain enlightenment without distinction.
-Making sincere offerings to support the SGI-USA, likewise, is a profoundly significant and important act, because it enables us to continue to spread the revolutionary teachings of Nichiren Buddhism in our communities and society.
-It is a cause that will help not only help lay the foundation for the peace and prosperity of the world, but also build our personal good fortune and happiness.
+He praises them for their support of his activities to share the humanistic teachings of Buddhism.
+Making sincere offerings to further the work of the SGI-USA is also a profoundly significant and important act, because it supports the activities of SGI-USA members and our efforts to share the values and practice of Nichiren Buddhism in our communities.
+It is a cause to help to build a more peaceful world, in which every personís life is viewed as precious, while increasing our own happiness and good fortune as well.

 As Nichiren Daishonin writes:

 Still greater are the benefits arising from ten or twenty contributions, or from five years, ten years, or a lifetime of contributions.
 They are even beyond the measure of the Buddha's wisdom...When one encounters this sutra, one will overflow with happiness and shed tears of joy.
 It seems impossible to repay one's debt to Shakyamuni.
 But by your frequent offerings to me deep in this mountain you will repay the merciful kindness of both the Lotus Sutra and Shakyamuni Buddha.
 (The Writings of Nichiren Daishonin, vol. 1, pp. 1026–27)

 If you would like to learn more about the spirit of contributions, please go to Encouragement/Study Resources.

 SGI-USA provides various opportunities to make contributions.
 Participation is entirely voluntary.

 Contributions can be made during the May Commemorative Contribution activity from April 26th through June 1st.
 Members may choose to make contributions during this time to commemorate both the founding of Nichiren Buddhism, on April 28, and Soka Gakkai Day, on May 3.